Prag8855/aab/content/guides/pension-payments-refund.md

     reviews/pension-payments-refund/christian-haas.md
 ---

-When you work in Germany, you give {{RENTENVERSICHERUNG_EMPLOYEE_CONTRIBUTION}}% of your income to the public pension system (*[[gesetzliche Rentenversicherung]]*).
-If you leave Germany, you can get your pension payments back.
+When you work in Germany, {{RENTENVERSICHERUNG_EMPLOYEE_CONTRIBUTION}}% of your income goes into your [public pension](/glossary/gesetzliche%20Rentenversicherung).
+If you leave Germany, you can get those pension payments back.
 You can get thousands of euros back.

-In this guide, I show you if you can get a pension refund, and how to apply for it.
+This guide explains when you can get a pension refund, and how to apply for it.

 {% include "_blocks/tableOfContents.html" %}

 ## Who can get a refund?

-**Short answer:** use the pension refund calculator.

 {% include '_blocks/pensionRefundCalculator.html' %}

-**Long answer:** It depends on your citizenship, and the country you live in.
+It depends on your nationality, and the country you live in.
 The rules are different for every country.

-There are 3 conditions for getting a German pension refund:
+Use the [pension refund calculator](/tools/pension-refund-calculator) to see if you can get a refund.

+You can get a refund if...

-1. You are not forced to contribute to the German pension system
+- [ ] You are not forced to contribute to the German pension system
-2. **and** you can't contribute voluntarily to the German pension system
+- [ ] **and** you can't contribute voluntarily to the German pension system
-3. **and** your last pension payment in the [[European Union]], Bosnia-Herzegovina, Kosovo, North Macedonia, Montenegro, Serbia or Turkey was more than 24 months ago[^0]
+- [ ] **and** your last pension payment in the [[European Union]], Bosnia-Herzegovina, Kosovo, North Macedonia, Montenegro, Serbia or Turkey was more than 24 months ago[^0]

+To see the exact requirements, find your nationality below, or just use the [pension refund calculator](/tools/pension-refund-calculator).

 ### EU, [[EEA]] and Switzerland citizens